Fun Weekend Getaway to the Black Hills and Badlands South Dakota

 Crazy Horse Memorial is pretty awesome.
 We went years ago and it was just getting started.
 The last time we went by it was a lot farther along.
 We haven’t done the actual tour up to it, just stopped, went through the gift shop area and looked at it through telescopes.
 It’s an amazing tribute.

 ATV/UTV Trails are a big summer attraction.
 As mentioned, we brought our Ranger side-by-side one time and rode it all over the trails by our Airbnb.
-This last time, when we stayed at Spearfish Canyon Lodge, there is an ATV rental place right across the road and we rented.
+We’ve also rented ATVs a few times.
+When we stayed at Spearfish Canyon Lodge, there is an ATV rental place right across the road and we also rented from a place in Deadwood.

 It’s not cheap but you can rent for half a day or the full day and it’s much easier than hauling your ATV there.
-We rode the trails all around Spearfish Canyon and had a blast!
-Jess just had to jump in this freezing creek and cool off.
+We rode the trails all around Spearfish Canyon and Deadwood and had a blast!
 You don’t run into a lot of other people, plenty of cows though, haha, and the scenery is gorgeous.
 In the winter, you can rent snowmobiles and do the same.
-We had the best morning!
+We took Bo on a ride with us last time and he loved it!

 The Black Hills and Badlands are the Perfect Long Weekend Getaway!

 As you can see from this extensive list, there is soooo much to do in the Black Hills.
 I haven’t even scratched the surface here.
 Don’t let it overwhelm you though, even if you only have 3 days, pick a route and see as much as you can and then make a plan to come back and see more next time.
-We have all this natural beauty so close; we have to take advantage!
+We regret not going more often when we lived in Nebraska.
+Now that we’re in Texas, we still try to go at least once a year.

 If you want to take your travel pics - or all pics - up a notch, don’t forget to grab my FREE 9 Tips for Better Travel Pics cheat sheet for tips and tricks you can implement immediately to take pics you love!